FreeClimbAPI/csharp-sdk/docs/DefaultApi.md

 <a id="createanapplication"></a>
 # **CreateAnApplication**
-> ApplicationResult CreateAnApplication (string accountId, ApplicationRequest? applicationRequest = null)
+> ApplicationResult CreateAnApplication (ApplicationRequest? applicationRequest = null)

 Create an application